Leadville Trail 100: History and records

 In the early 1980s Colorado Ultra Club president Jim Butera had the idea of creating a 100 mile run in Colorado.
-When Aspen and Vail showed no interest Butera found support by Lake County Commissioner Ken Clouber to hold the event in Leadville as a way to bring in visitors after the closing of the Climax Molybdenum Mine.
-Butera designed the course and the first running was held on August 27–28, 1983, with Butera serving as race director with the assistance of Clouber and Merilee Maupin.
+When Aspen and Vail showed no interest Butera found support by Lake County Commissioner Ken Chlouber to hold the event in Leadville as a way to bring in visitors after the closing of the Climax Molybdenum Mine.
+Butera designed the course and the first running was held on August 27–28, 1983, with Butera serving as race director with the assistance of Chlouber and Merilee Maupin.

+In 2001, the race organizers created the Leadville Trail 100 Legacy, a nonprofit organization dedicated to promoting welfare of Lake County residents.
+In 2010, Chlouber sold the Leadville Trail organization and its associated events to Life Time Fitness.

 Leadville is one of the four 100-milers in the United States that make up the "Western Slam", completing four western 100 mi events: the Leadville 100, the Western States 100 in northern California, the Wasatch Front 100 in Utah, and the Angeles Crest 100 in southern California.
 Leadville is also a part of the Grand Slam of Ultrarunning (the Vermont 100, Western States 100, Leadville and the Wasatch Front 100, originally Old Dominion 100 instead of Vermont) and an optional part of the Rocky Mountain Slam (Hardrock 100 plus three of four other races in the Rocky Mountains: Leadville, the Bear 100, the Bighorn 100, or the Wasatch Front 100).
 Leadville is also one of the valid qualifying events for the Western States 100.
+Unlike many other 100-mile races, Leadville has no qualifying standards.
+Entrance can be gained through an open lottery, via select qualifying races, through charitable donations, by signing up for coaching and/or the Leadville Run camp, or as a member of Life Time Fitness.